MechResato/DeflectionAnalyzer/README.md

 ### Motivation

-The currently here growing project acts as a storage for a theses and is still under construction (estimated finalization May 2021).
-The main goals of the project are:
+The main goals of this project are:
 * Design of an detachable Platform used to analyze motorcycle suspensions
 * Highly modular code structure to be reused in various situations
 * Creation of an reusable embedded system platform with sensor/bus input (0-5V, 4-20mA, I2C, SPI, CAN, ...) as well as output via TFT and logging on an SD-Card